jgruber/khaudio/README.md

 http://192.168.1.5

+It is recommended that you statically configure a DNS address entry for the KHAudio appliance, allowing it to be referenced by name.

 If your web browser's operating system is capable of using mDNS, the KHAudio appliance can be discovered with the name:

 [http://khaudio.local](http://khaudio.local)